Ryzhara/pygvas/docs/struct_property.md

 ```

 ## Special Struct Types
 Special struct types are predefined graphical structures that have their own specific binary format.
-These are handled by the `SpecialStructTrait` interface.
+These are handled by the `StandardStructTrait` interface.

 ## Custom Struct Types
 Custom struct types can contain any combination of GVAS properties: